patahili/RunningDocs/MLIR.md

 This mechanism is not intended as a primary path but rather as a resilience strategy.
 It ensures that developers can rely on a consistent execution model even when UIR is not fully supported or optimized for a given scenario.
 The fallback also facilitates incremental adoption of UIR by allowing teams to transition gradually while preserving compatibility.

-### Q: What are Rutvi's 3 workstreams?
+### Q: What are Rutvi's 4 workstreams?

+**High Level IR**: Dedicated design and implementation of high-level IR, considered a major effort on its own.

-**NPU workstream**: Unified IR POC across NPUs, starting with high-level IR alignment on input.
-1
+**NPU - WinML**: Unified IR POC across NPUs, starting with high-level IR alignment on input.

+**GPU - WinML**: Real-time ML workloads targeting GPU through WinML runtime.

-**GPU workstream**: Real-time graphics workloads, including gaming and existing Direct ML customers.
-1
+**GPU - Gaming and 3D Graphics (+ traditional DirectML customers) - AMD/Xbox alignment**: Real-time graphics workloads, including gaming and existing DirectML customers with specific AMD/Xbox alignment.

-**High-level IR workstream**: Dedicated design and implementation of high-level IR, considered a major effort on its own.
-2

 ### Q: What is the strategic positioning of DirectX APIs versus Windows ML for different developer scenarios?